 1. Plant new additions.

 Plant at least six weeks before the ground freezes to allow your new plantings to put down roots.
+In central Indiana, try to wrap up most planting by Thanksgiving.
 Dormant (balled-and-burlapped) trees can be planted in November and into early December.

-2. Add some spring-blooming bulbs.
+3. Add some spring-blooming bulbs.

 4. Mow leaves into the lawn.

-5. Enjoy the season!
+And enjoy the season!